minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Key downloads

-Theoretically our CDN can ‘see’ which regions of interest an app is downloading, so it might ‘leak’ that a user has traveled.
+Theoretically our CDN can ‘see’ which countries of interest an app is downloading, so it might ‘leak’ that a user has traveled.
 To mitigate this, all countries could be placed in the same files, but that would lead to a lot of extra data for users that may not even have traveled.
 It is better to rely on not logging requests on the cdn in a way that they can be related to an IP address.
 At this time the KPN CDN does not log IP addresses nor requests (as defined in the SLA).

-It is important that the user by choice/consent downloads keys for other regions of interest.
+It is important that the user by choice/consent downloads keys for other countries of interest.

 The chosen model ensures that only our own CDN is hit by the user’s app.
 The foreign keys are never sourced directly from other countries but only via the Federation Gateway and our own interop server.